giansu/Charite_proj/README.md

 # Charite
-Matlab code developed for the project ESPREA-MEG carried out at Charité
+Matlab code developed for the project ESAMEG carried out at Charité